 Want to Become an Archer (or just try it)?

-The best way to get an appreciation for the sport (and to understand what is meant by being a responsible archer) is to undertake an introductory coaching course at a Club.
-Most Clubs regularly run coaching courses over about 6-8 hours and 3 or 4 Saturdays or Sundays for around about $100.
-You’ll be coached by experienced people who are accredited as Coaches with Archery Australia.
+The best way to get an appreciation for the sport (and to understand what is meant by being a responsible archer) is to undertake an introductory beginner coaching course at a Club.
+Most Clubs regularly run beginner courses over about 6-8 hours and 3 or 4 Saturdays or Sundays for around about $100.
+You’ll be coached by experienced people and who are accredited as Coaches with Archery Australia.

 All the archery equipment needed to undertake the tuition is supplied by the Clubs.
 (It is recommended you do not buy any archery equipment until you have completed the course; there is a myriad of options available!
 But, by all means, do have a look.)